mayansalama/windmill/README.md

 Drag'n'drop web app to manage and create Airflow DAGs.
 The goal is to have a Web UI that can generate YML Dag Definitions, integrating with custom operators and potentially existing DAGs.
 YML DAGs can then be synced to a remote repo

 - Front end is built using Typescript React
-- Back end is planned to be built using Flask on Python 3.7
+- Back end is built using Flask on Python 3.6+

+## MVP Required Features

-## Front-End Features
+### Front-End Features

 - [x] Dynamic Operators
 - [x] Menu Dropdowns